 While most people choose to visit Plitvice Lakes on a day trip, you can also stay there for the night.
 I came from Porec in Istria and was leaving for Zadar the day after, so I decided to spend the night in Plitvice.

-I stayed at the Guesthouse Academia Danica, which is a nice bed & breakfast at $39 per night.
-This is more of less the price around here, and this guesthouse is only 700 meters from entrance 1 and the bus stop.
+I stayed at the Pansion Danica (⭐ 9.3) which is a nice bed & breakfast.
+This guesthouse is only 700 meters from entrance 1 and the bus stop.
 I really liked it, and the staff is super friendly.

-Plitvice is a protected UNESCO site so it’s not allowed to swim in the lakes.
-If you really like waterfalls and really want to swim in one, head further south to Krka waterfalls.
+No. Plitvice is a protected UNESCO site so it’s not allowed to swim in the lakes.
+If you love waterfalls and really want to swim in one, head further south to Krka waterfalls.
 It’s an hour’s drive from Zadar and 1,5 hours from Split.

 - Mosquito repellent.
 The upper lakes tend to have a swarm of mosquitos hanging around